ioccc-src/winner/2018/mills/README.md

 The emulator continues emulating instructions until it sees a `HLT` instruction which will cause it to exit.
-Console I/O is emulated by setting the terminal into raw mode and polling via `read`.
-Line-clock ticks (at 60 Hz) are done by polling `gettimeofday`.
-Dynamic frequency code arranges to reduce the polling interval to a few polls per tick, so that simulation remains responsive.
+Console I/O is emulated by setting the terminal into raw mode and polling via `read(2)`.
+Line-clock ticks (at 60 Hz) are done by polling `gettimeofday(2)`.
+Dynamic frequency code arranges to reduce the polling interval to a few polls per tick, so that emulation remains responsive.
 Since we use the real wall-clock time, this means that the emulated system will see time advance at the correct rate.

 ### Licencing Fun